bleader/LDPump/pages/4_faq.md

 ### How does it work?

 There are a lot of things that comes into play:
-- snake boards, ripstick, carver cruisers works mosly through the zigzag motion, that is a part of it
+- snake boards, ripstick, carver cruisers works mostly through the zigzag motion, that is a part of it
 - the back truck trying to catch up, and its bushings putting the board back in place